CemDemirkartal/How-to-Install-Free-Extensions-for-EasyPHP-Devserver/README.md

    [Download from here](http://windows.php.net/download)

 2. Create folder in "eds-binaries/php" for new PHP
+ * Folder name should be in latin alphabet without special characters and without space.

 3. Copy these files from any installed PHP from "eds-binaries/php" to new PHP